Problem Templates

 Overview

-Piccolo.jl provides four main problem templates:
+Piccolo.jl provides five main problem templates:

 TemplatePurposePulse Type